Pylons/pyramid/docs/narr/urldispatch.rst

           :mod:`repoze.bfg`.

-When any ``route`` ZCML directive is present in an application's ``configure.zcml``, "under the hood" :mod:`repoze.bfg` wraps the "root factory" in a special ``RoutesRootFactory`` instance.
-The wrapper instance then acts as the root factory.
-When it acts as a root factory, it is willing to check the requested URL against a *routes map* to find the :term:`context` and the :term:`view name` before traversal has a chance to find it first.
-If it finds a context and a view name via a route, :mod:`repoze.bfg` will attempt to look up and call a :mod:`repoze.bfg` :term:`view` that matches the context and the view name.
+When any ``route`` ZCML directive is present in an application's ``configure.zcml``, "under the hood" :mod:`repoze.bfg` wraps the :term:`root factory` in a special ``RoutesRootFactory`` instance.
+The wrapper instance then acts as the effective root factory.
+When it acts as a root factory, it is willing to check the requested URL against a *routes map* to find a :term:`context` and a :term:`view` before traversal has a chance to find it first.
+If a route matches, a :term:`context` is generated and :mod:`repoze.bfg` will call the :term:`view` specified with the context and the request.

 If no route matches, :mod:`repoze.bfg` will fail over to calling the root factory callable passed to the application in it's ``make_app`` function (usually a traversal function).
 By configuring your ZCML ``route`` statements appropriately, you can mix and match URL dispatch and traversal in this way.

 A root factory is not required for purely URL-dispatch-based apps: if the root factory callable is ``None``, :mod:`repoze.bfg` will return a